 True enough, visiting Cuba is like travelling back in time.
-It is amazing to see that in the 21st century, Cuba consistently remained vintage, yet, somehow it is slowly catching up with the modern world.
+It is amazing to see that even it’s the 21st century, Cuba consistently remained vintage, yet, somehow slowly catching up with the modern world.
 When visiting Cuba, the first place that comes out to many is Havana, but, there are other interesting places to visit aside from Havana while in Cuba.

 It is time to give a little spotlight to Matanzas, a hidden charming town between Havana and Varadero.
-Matanzas has a lot of equally quaint vintage delights to offer like Havana, and oftenly skipped by many tourists to discover.
+Matanzas has a lot of equally quaint vintage delights to offer like Havana, ans yet oftenly skipped by many tourists to discover.

 Entering Matanzas, I noticed that it is such a pretty quaint place with waterways dividing the town.
 Walking along the street, it was interesting to know that Matanzas is known for its Afro-Caribbean culture, poets and the birthplace of rumba.